Fed up with Fungal Nails?

 Left are pictures of Monmouth patient Mr R. His big toe had a significant fungal nail infection.
 Mr R had tried a number of home treatments on this nail with no success.

-After the clearanail treatment significant improvement can be seen after only 16 weeks.
+After the micro drill and laser treatment significant improvement can be seen after only 16 weeks.

 Mrs M had a fungal infection to her right big toe for several years before deciding to treat it.